 LED Traffic Glove: Build a Safety Device to Direct Traffic

 AbstractFrom traffic safety lights to neon signs, lights have a way of getting peoples' attention.
 So it makes sense that if a person wants to get attention, wearing clothing with built-in lights might help.
-These types of clothing, called electronic textiles (or e-textiles for short) already exist.
+These types of clothing, called electronic textiles (e-textiles for short), or wearable electronics, already exist.
 Instead of using hard surfaces for circuits (like inside your computer or cell phone), e-textiles weave electrical parts like batteries, wires, and lights directly into wearable clothing so it can do fun, interesting things like light up or respond to sound.
 While sometimes e-textiles are purely for decorative or fashion purposes, you can also use them to make useful tools, from traffic control devices to medical instruments.
 In this science project you will build a traffic control glove that has red and green LEDs to indicate "stop" and "go" signals to motorists and pedestrians.
 How much attention will your glove get?

 Ben Finio, Ph.D., Science Buddies